 As demonstrated by our tests performed in the finite-element setting, several features make the (RCG) method very appealing for practical computations: (i) since the "optimize-then-discretize" paradigm is used, the preconditioning is mesh-independent; (ii) the Riemannian retraction and transport operators are simple to implement; (iii) for the arc-minimization problem a classical approach such as Brent's method can be easily adapted; (iv) there are no tuning parameters or trust-region tests involved.
-In addition, general mesh refinement or mesh adaptivity strategies are compatible with the (RCG) method without any modifications.
-Our extensive numerical experiments showed a significant improvement of the convergence rate of the (RCG) method over the simple gradient and imaginary-time methods.
-For more involved problems requiring mesh adaptation the (RCG) approach exhibited performance comparable to the (Ipopt) method, which for equality-constrained problems implements a Newton-type technique.
-The reason is that there is no straightforward way to incorporate mesh adaptation in the (Ipopt) approach-something that can be done rather easily in the (RCG) method.
-We stress that the use of mesh adaptation is essential for efficient computational solution of problems of the type discussed in sections 8.2-8.5, and, to the best of our knowledge, implementation of mesh adaptation in Ipopt-type or, more generally, Newton-type methods, remains an open problem.
-We also emphasize that the (RCG) approach has far fewer parameters than the (Ipopt) method, which greatly simplifies its performance optimization.
-Finally, as a challenging test, the (RCG) method was used to compute vortex configurations in rotating BEC with high values of the nonlinear interaction constants and very high rotation rates, as well as in configurations with strongly anisotropic trapping potentials.
+In addition, general mesh refinement or mesh adaptivity strategies are compatible with the RCG method without any modifications.
+Our extensive numerical experiments showed a significant improvement of the convergence rate of the RCG method over the simple gradient and imaginary-time methods.
+For more involved problems requiring mesh adaptation the (RCG) approach exhibited performance comparable to the (Ipopt) method which for equality-constrained problems implements a Newton-type technique.
+The reason is that there is no straightforward way to incorporate mesh adaptation in the (Ipopt) approach, something that can be done rather easily in the (RCG) method.
+We stress that the use of mesh adaptation is essential for efficient computational solution of problems of the type discussed in \S 8.2-8.5 and, to the best of our knowledge, implementation of mesh adaptation in Ipopt-type, or more generally, in Newton-type methods, remains an open problem.
+We also emphasize that the (RCG) approach has far fewer parameters than the (Ipopt) method which greatly simplifies its performance optimization.
+Finally, as a challenging test, the (RCG) method was used to compute vortex configurations in rotating BEC with high values of the nonlinear interaction constants and very high rotation rates as well as in configurations with strongly anisotropic trapping potentials.

 Lastly, we reiterate that the approach presented in this study does not exploit all opportunities inherent in the Riemannian formulation.
 In particular, it remains an open question whether the use of a well-adapted Riemannian metric defined on the constraint manifold could further improve the performance of the approach.
 In addition, one can also consider the Riemannian formulations of Newton's method and of different variants of the quasi-Newton method.
-Work is already ongoing for some of these problems, and results will be reported in the near future.
+Work is already on-going on some of these problems and results will be reported in the near future.

-Acknowledgments.
 The authors are grateful to the anonymous referees for providing constructive feedback on this manuscript.
-The authors acknowledge the generous hospitality of the Fields Institute in Toronto during the Thematic Program on Multiscale Scientific Computing (January-April, 2016).